kasna-cloud/dataflow-fsi-example/README.md

     * Re-training pipeline created dynamically by TFX when the GKE cronjob is run (every hour)

 ### Deployment
+This repo uses java, python, cloudbuild, terraform and other technologies which require configuration.
+For this example we have chosen to store all configuration values in the [config.sh](./config.sh) file.
+You can change any values in this file to modfiy the behaviour or deployment of the example.

-This example is deployed in two steps:
+Deployment of this example is done in two steps:
 1. infrastructure into GCP by CloudBuild and terraform
 2. application and pipeline deployment using CloudBuild

 Both of these CloudBuild steps can be triggered using the `deploy-infra.sh` and `run-app.sh` scripts and require only a [gcloud](https://cloud.google.com/sdk) Google Cloud SDK to be installed locally.

+To install this example repo into your Google Cloud project, follow the instructions in the [Quickstart](#quickstart) section.
 If needed, this example can be run using GCP Cloud Shell.

-Please refer to the Quickstart section for further information and the README files in the [app](./app/README.md) and [infra](./infra/README.md) directories.
+Further information is available in the [app](./app/README.md) and [infra](./infra/README.md) directories.

 ## License
 This code is [licensed](./LICENSE) under the terms of the MIT license and is available for free.